About The Counterfeit Stones

 The Secret Identities

 Steve Elson was born in Balham, London but now lives in Chiswick, West London.
 Steve has played guitar since he was ten and wrote and produced some hits in the eighties with the Stones sound-alike band Broken English.
 He has worked with Status Quo, Eddie Grant and The Baby Animals (who had the biggest selling album in Australia in 1996).
 He has also written songs for Latoya Jackson.
 His hobbies include keeping fit, scriptwriting and photography.
+Most recently his hit song Comin’ On Strong is included on Grand Theft Auto V (the upgrade).

 Bill Lennon Born in the same town as Mick Taylor (Welwyn Garden City) and growing up in one of rock’s most famous villages (Knebworth), it was only a matter of time before Bill’s true vocation was to show itself.
 After a time drifting about doing lesser covers bands, Bill decided to frequent the Guitar Institute and graduated as best live performer for his year (2005).
 With this glowing recommendation he was immediately seconded to the Fraudulent Five’s ranks.
 His hobbies include inventing new ways to fit more students into his day and apologising to his wife!